 In Depth: Meninges and Nerves

-Because the spinal cord is so important, it needs protection.
+Because the spinal cord is so vital, it needs protection.
 Its first layer of protection is a series of membranes called meninges.
 These three membranes cover the brain and spinal cord to protect them.
 Within the spaces between the meninges is a fluid known as cerebrospinal fluid.
 It is more commonly known as spinal fluid.
 This fluid helps protect the brain and spinal cord from shocks and other types of damage by maintaining uniform pressure.
 It also acts as a transport system for nutrients to keep the spinal cord healthy.

 The three meningeal membranes are: